-The Department's Ph.D. program is designed to give students competence at the highest level in mechanical or aerospace engineering.
-A Ph.D. is a research-based degree and students are required to research, complete, and successfully defend a dissertation in a subject of his/her choosing.
-The goal of the Ph.D. is to expand the field of knowledge in the mechanical or aerospace engineering fields.
-For tentative schedules in the doctoral programs, see either of:
+The Aerospace Engineering Ph.D. program is designed to give students competence at the highest level in Aerospace Engineering.
+A Ph.D. is a research-based degree and students are required to research, complete and successfully defend a dissertation in a subject of his/her choosing.
+The goal of the Ph.D. is to expand the field of knowledge in the Aerospace Engineering fields.
+For tentative schedules and requirements, see the Doctor of Philosophy in Aerospace Engineering curriculum

-Doctor of Philosophy in Mechanical Engineering Curriculum
+Doctor of Philosophy in Materials Science and Engineering

 The PhD degree program has the following four main stages:

-All students enrolled in the Ph.D. program must take their qualifying examination no later than during their second semester in the program, not counting summer sessions.
-The exam is administered every Fall and Spring semesters.
+All students enrolled in the PhD program must take their qualifying examination no later than during their second semester in the program, not counting summer sessions.
+The exam is administered every fall and spring semester.
 It is a written exam.
 Students failing the first time are allowed to take it again during the next semester.
 Only two consecutive examinations are allowed for every student with no exceptions.
-Student passing the exam become candidates to the degree.
+Student passing the exam become candidates for the degree.

-Ph.D. candidates must successfully defend their Dissertation in front of their advisory committee as a prerequisite for graduation.
-Subsequently, they must gain approval of their written Dissertation for the same committee.
+PhD candidates must successfully defend their dissertation in front of their advisory committee as a prerequisite for graduation.
+Subsequently, they must gain approval of their written dissertation from the same committee.
 The written document must be submitted and approved in format by the WVU Library before graduation.

 If any questions or additional information, contact us at email@example.com.

-Research and Teaching Assistantships and fellowships range from $1,200 to $2,000 per month plus waiver tuition fees.
+Research and teaching assistantships and fellowships range from $1,650 to $2,000 per month plus a waiver of tuition fees.
 Exceptional students in some areas of research might qualify for even higher stipends.
-There is no specific financial aid application form since all applicants are considered for assistantships.
+There is no specific financial aid application form; all applicants are considered for assistantships.

 Departmental Financial Support

-Students admitted in the Ph.D. program in Mechanical and Aerospace Engineering Department are automatically considered for Graduate Teaching Assistantships (GTA) for the first academic year and they have priority over all other applicants.
-GTA students earn $1,550/month by working 20 Hr./week grading, teaching, or otherwise assisting faculty in laboratory courses.
+Students admitted in the PhD program in the Department of Mechanical and Aerospace Engineering are automatically considered for graduate teaching assistantships for the first academic year and they have priority over all other applicants.
+GTA students earn $1,950/month by working 20 hours per week grading, teaching or otherwise assisting faculty in laboratory courses.
 GTA positions are not renewable on subsequent years since new applicants have priority.
-Students are responsible for contacting a faculty member and obtaining research funding for subsequent years by working on a project that serves also as their Dissertation topic.
-MAE offers between 6 and 12 new GTA positions each Fall semester, starting August 16.
-Some GTA students might quit their GTA appointments at the end of their first semester to join a research project, thus leaving some GTA openings available for the Spring semester, starting January 1.
-GTA positions are awarded to the most qualified candidates from the pool of incoming students enrolled in the Ph.D. program.
-Only under extraordinary circumstances a GTA position would be offered to a MS student, for example, when the student posses some unique expertise that is required to conduct the work assignment.
+Students are responsible for contacting a faculty member and obtaining research funding for subsequent years by working on a project that serves also as their dissertation topic.
+MAE offers between six and 12 new GTA positions each fall semester, starting August 16.
+Some GTA students might quit their GTA appointments at the end of their first semester to join a research project, thus leaving some openings available for the spring semester, starting January 1.
+GTA positions are awarded to the most qualified candidates from the pool of incoming students enrolled in the PhD program.
+Only under extraordinary circumstances would a GTA position would be offered to a MS student, for example, when the student posses some unique expertise that is required to conduct the work assignment.